anatom3000/GuessWhatWillHappenInThis/README.md

 2) If possible, make it configurable.
 Not everyone wants to have a completly messed up rendering or a "concern" block that generates everywhere
 3) If you've added a dependency, please add it in the "dependencies" section
 4) stop making PRs about the README.
 The README is perfect.
+5) all changes must be compatible with all platforms (linux, OS X, windows).

 ## Dependencies